-- Effective January 1, 2016, MFT applicants will be required to pass two new exams, replacing the existing exams. - California Law and Ethics Exam will replace the Standard Written Exam and must be taken within the first year of registration.
-It is designed to assess the applicant's knowledge of the ability to apply legal and ethical standards relating to clinical practice. - California Clinical Exam will replace the Clinical Vignette Exam and will be taken upon completion of supervised experience hours.
+- Effective January 1, 2016, MFT applicants are now required to pass two new exams, replacing the existing exams. - California Law and Ethics Exam replaced the Standard Written Exam and must be taken within the first year of registration.
+It is designed to assess the applicant's knowledge of the ability to apply legal and ethical standards relating to clinical practice. - California Clinical Exam replaced the Clinical Vignette Exam and will be taken upon completion of supervised experience hours.
 It is designed to assess an applicant's knowledge of psychotherapeutic principles and methods in treatment and their application and the ability to make judgments about appropriate techniques, methods and objectives as applicable to the profession's scope of practice.